 4. Sunny Beginning Travel Pet Bowl

 The Sunny Beginning Pet Bowls come in a set of two nylon bowls.
-They are both of the same size — 6.5 inch in diameter and 2.5 inches deep which is good enough to store 4 cups of food or water.
+They are both of the same size — 6.5 inches in diameter and 2.5 inches deep which is good enough to store 4 cups of food or water.

-These waterproof bowls are easy to clean and can be washed in the washing machine and then air dried.
+These waterproof bowls are easy to clean and can be washed in the washing machine and then air-dried.
 These bowls also collapse flat so they can fit into your car’s glove compartment (or your bag) easily!